Williams White Water Pinball

 Burnt Transformer Connector

 The transformer Molex connector was in bad shape.
 It was burnt.
 A previous owner had cut and soldered together the two worst wires (and placed masking tape around them).
 However, several other connectors on the Molex connector were in pretty sad shape.
-The first two pictures below show the original connector.
-The 3rd picture shows my repair job.
+The first picture below show the original connector.
+The 2nd picture shows my repair job.
 It is the first Molex connector I have built!

 My White Water had a strange plunger.
 It looked old fashion, so I replaced it with the traditional plunger.
 See the original plunger followed by the new plunger, below.